 How charitable donations of stock work

-People often only think about donating cash to charity, but charities can also accept donations in other forms.
+People often think about donating cash to charity, but nonprofits can also accept donations in other forms.
 Cash, stock, cars — all of these have value — and charities are usually happy to accept them.

 With a donor-advised fund, you can get a tax deduction for the full amount in the year you make the initial donation, but you don’t have to disburse the full amount immediately.
 Instead, you let the fund know how and when you want to make charitable gifts.

 The donor-advised route can make sense if your primary goal is to max out your tax deductions in any single year.
 But you must itemize your deductions in order to claim charitable gifts, so this strategy can help put your contributions over the standard deduction amount.